-The term 'ADHD' is not a new issue (ADHD Working Group, 2004; Amen, 2002; Copeland & Love, 1995; Hallahan & Kauffman, 2006; McNamara & McNamara, 1993).
+The term 'ADHD' is not new issue (ADHD Working Group, 2004; Amen, 2002; Copeland & Love, 1995; Hallahan & Kauffman, 2006; McNamara & McNamara, 1993).
 Attention Deficit Hyperactivity Disorder name (label) is new but same symptoms were observed, studied and reported since the nineteenth century.
 The condition's names have been changed in time according to the technological developments in medicine (Lange, Reichl, Lange, Tucha, & Tucha, 2010).
-The name was changed in time as explained in following paragraph.
+The name was changed in time as following.